-- Treatment A: M207 3.8 mg administered as two 1.9 mg patches 30 min wear time (upper arm application) - Treatment B: M207 3.8 mg administered as two 1.9 mg patches 30 min wear time (thigh application) - Treatment C: M207 3.8 mg administered as two 1.9 mg patches 1 hour wear time (upper arm application) - Treatment D: zolmitriptan nasal 2.5 mg (single dose)
+- Treatment A: M207 3.8 mg administered as two 1.9 mg patches 30 min wear time (upper arm application) - made on a "Sled" coater and packaged in foil pouches - Treatment B: M207 3.8 mg administered as two 1.9 mg patches 30 min wear time (upper arm application) - made on a "MACAP" coater and packaged in foil cups - Treatment C: M207 3.8 mg administered as two 1.9 mg patches 30 min wear time (upper arm application) - made on a "MiniMac" coater and packaged in foil cups - Treatment D: zolmitriptan nasal 2.5 mg/0.1 ml (single dose)

-Depending on the treatment assignment, two M207 patches will be applied to the upper arm (shoulder area) or thigh by means of a handheld reusable applicator with an application energy of 0.26 Joules.
-Used patches will be removed 30 or 60 minutes after application, depending on the treatment wear time assignment.
+Depending on the treatment assignment, two M207 patches will be applied to the upper arm by means of a handheld reusable applicator with an application energy of 0.26 Joules.
+Used patches will be removed 30 minutes after application of the second patch.
 The patches will be collected and frozen in storage until shipped for analysis of remaining drug.